eskay993/gamefiles/.github/ISSUE_TEMPLATE/issue.md

 - Which game are you trying to install?

-- What platform/distro are you trying it on (e.g. Steam Deck or Ubuntu 22.10)?
+- What platform/distro are you trying it on (e.g. Steam Deck)?

 **Issue Description:**